Compliance & Enforcement

 This

-notice is used to notice a person or facility that certain equipment and/or operations require a
+notice is used to notify a person or facility that certain equipment and/or operations require a

 District permits(s) and that a permit application must be filed with the District within a specified